 Now that we've covered incoming subscriptions, we'll look at the other side of

 it: Subscribing to other agents.
-This is done by %pass
+This is done by %passing the target agent a

-task in a card
+%watch task in a card:

 [%pass /some/wire %agent [~some-ship %some-agent] %watch /some/path]